nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/zoAhqsEqShs/index.md

 ---
 title: What is the most interesting outcome you have achieved as an agile consultant?
+description: Discover the fascinating outcomes of agile consulting with Martin Hinshelwood as he shares insights on navigating complexity in project management.
 date: 2023-07-14
 videoId: zoAhqsEqShs
 url: /resources/videos/:slug